triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 genai-perf -m llama-2-7b --concurrency 1 --service-kind openai --endpoint v1/completions
 ```

+> [!Note]
+> GenAI-Perf uses Llama tokenizer as a default tokenizer to parse and calculate
+> token metrics on the input prompts and output responses.
+Users can instead
+> specify a custom huggingface tokenizer using `--tokenizer` command line option
+> as well.

 # Model Inputs
 GenAI-Perf supports model input prompts from either synthetically generated inputs,
 or from the HuggingFace OpenOrca or CNN_DailyMail datasets.
 This is specified